Botanical Garden Grants

 The Jean Iseli Memorial Grant

-The American Conifer Society annually awards a $4,000 grant to a public garden, arboretum or horticultural institution that has demonstrated its support of the development, conservation or propagation of conifers.
+The American Conifer Society annually awards a $4,000 grant to a public garden, arboretum or horticultural institution that emphasizes the development, conservation or propagation of conifers, with an emphasis on dwarf or unusual varieties.

 A successful application should contain the following:

-- A short overview of the mission statement or horticultural background of the institution applying for the grant.
+- Short overview of the mission statement or horticultural background of the institution

 Note: Not more than 20% of the grant monies to be allocated to labor/staff time.

-Applications for 2021 must be received by June 4, 2021.
-The announcement of the grant recipient will be made by August 2, 2021.
+Deadline: Applications for 2022 must be received by March 19, 2022.
+The announcement of the grant recipient will be in April 2022.

 Send applications by email or USPS to: